NEOMORPH

 Further Reading

-(San Diego, CA, Dec.
-22nd, 2020)—Neomorph, Inc. announced a $109 million Series A financing to advance a proprietary targeted protein degradation platform and specific programs.
+(San Diego, CA, December 20th, 2020)—Neomorph, Inc. announced a $109 million Series A financing to advance a proprietary targeted protein degradation platform and specific programs.
 Deerfield Management Company established Neomorph earlier this year with scientific founders Phil Chamberlain, DPhil, Eric Fischer, PhD, Benjamin Ebert, MD, PhD, and Scott Armstrong, MD, PhD.

 The founding management team comprises pharmaceutical veterans with deep industry knowledge in targeted protein degradation drug discovery.
 Led by Dr. Chamberlain as President and Chief Scientific Officer, Neomorph has recruited top industry talent who have made major contributions to the field, including: Rohan Beckwith, PhD; Gang Lu, PhD; Mary Matyskiela, PhD; Ben Wen, PhD, and Samer Chmait.